Mitsuke Station

 Mitsuke Station (見附駅, Mitsuke-eki) is a railway station on the Shinetsu Main Line in the city of Mitsuke, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Mitsuke Station is served by the Shinetsu Main Line and is 84.4 kilometers from the terminus of the line at Naoetsu Station.

 Station layout

 The station consists of two ground-level opposed side platforms connected by a footbridge, serving two tracks.
-The station has a Midori no Madoguchi staffed ticket office.